Hi Everyone! I welcome you on board. Happy to see you around. In this post today, I’ll walk you through the Introduction to KA3525A.

 Introduction to KA3525A

-The PWM is a technique that reduces the power produced by the electrical signal by converting it into discrete several parts.
+- The PWM is a technique that reduces the power produced by the electrical signal by converting it into discrete several parts.
 Thus, controlling the value of current or voltage by the switch.
-This switch is located between the supply and load that controls the value of the input signal when we turn it ON and OFF at a fast rate.
+This switch is located between the supply & load and controls the value of the input signal when we turn it ON and OFF at a fast rate.

 Before you use this device in your electrical project, it’s better to go through the datasheet of the device that features the main characteristics of the component.
 Click the link below to download the datasheet of KA3525A.